abhishekarya1/DSA-2k23/graphs.md

 	q.pop();
 	bfs.push_back(currNode);

-	// traverse all its unvisited neighbours and mark them as visited for(auto it: adjList[currNode]){
+	// enqueue all its unvisited neighbours and mark them as visited for(auto it: adjList[currNode]){
 		if(visited[it] == false){
 			visited[it] = true;